Support

 The short answers is: yes, but.

 Keep in mind the total cost of ownership: you'll need to code your solution, test it, validate it, monitor it, maintain it and support it.
+This is clearly just our perspective, and you’re welcome to challenge it!
+Look here for a detailed comparison between Connhex and custom projects.

 GDPR is a commonly used shorthand to identify the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).